complexdatacollective/documentation.networkcanvas.com/docs/tutorials/building-using-architect.md

 This article introduces you to creating a Network Canvas protocol using Architect, by trying to rebuild the protocol we previewed in the previous session.

 Architect is a desktop application which runs on Windows, macOS, and Linux operating systems.
-You don’t need to run Architect on the computer that you use to run Interviewer or Server.
+You don't need to run Architect on the computer that you use to run Interviewer or Server.

 {% include nc-image src="assets/img/architect-guide/start-screen.png" %}